dmccreary/micropython-clocks-and-watches/docs/glossary.md

 **Example:** Loading custom digit fonts optimized for small displays.

+### NeoPixel

+A programmable light-emitting diode that combines red, green, and blue elements in a single package with built-in control circuitry.

+NeoPixel's strips only require three wires: GND, 5V and data.
+It makes creating clock display patterns very easy.

+**Example:** Creating a ring of 12 individually addressable RGB LEDs to mark hour positions on a clock face.

 #### Network Time Protocol (NTP)
 A method for synchronizing time over the internet.